near/nft-bid-market/TestPlan.md

 - Removes the auction
 ### finish_auction
 Cancels an auction if it's finished.
-- Panics if auction is not active
+- Panics if the auction is not active
 - Should panic if called before the auction ends
 - Panics if there is no bid
+- If none the above happens, the purchase should be made:
+  -  panic if number of payouts plus number of bids exceeds 10
-- The purchase should be made.
-NFT is transferred to the buyer, ft transferred to the previous owner, protocol and origins fees are paid, the previous owner also pays royalty.
-The auction is removed from list of auctions
+  -  NFT is transferred to the buyer
+  -  ft transferred to the previous owner
+  -  protocol and origins fees are paid
+  -  the previous owner also pays royalty
+  -  the auction is removed from list of auctions

 ## sale_views